Skip to content

 Tip

-The spectrum is usually best presented with a logarithmic y-axis, either as plt.semiology or plt.loglog.
-Sometimes it can be helpful to set the spectrum below a threshold to zero to better visualize the relevant parts of the spectrum.
+The spectrum is usually best presented with a logarithmic y-axis, either as plt.semilogy or plt.loglog.
+Sometimes it can be helpful to set the spectrum below a threshold to zero to better visualize the relevant parts of the spectrum (fast Fourier transformations include rounding errors that, especially, can aggregate when radially binning in higher dimensions).
 This can be done with jnp.maximum(spectrum, 1e-10) for example.
+Recommended lower thresholds are 1e-10 and 1e-5 for the power spectrum and amplitude spectrum, respectively, both in single precision.
+(Reason: 1e-5 is slightly higher than the precision limit for single precision, and 1e-10 is its square (since in the power spectrum is the amplitude spectrum squared).)

 Info